rajdeep-sahoo/HeadyMovies/README.md

 # Heady Movies App

 A simple application that lets you discover movies.
 You can sort the movies by Highest Rated or Popularity.
-Also, you can check their detailed information like Rating, Plot Synopsis, Release Date etc..
+Also, you can check their detailed information like Rating, Plot Synopsis, Release Date etc.

 ## Getting Started